Faculty can apply for seed funds to support innovative research and collaborative conferences.

 The deadline for the Fall 2022 round of grants is Tuesday, September 13, 2022, at 11:59 pm.
 Please apply using this Qualtrics survey.
 Before you fill out an application, be sure to visit the submission, guideline, and FAQ tabs on the left side of this page to ensure you have the appropriate information prepared.

-The CCSS Grant program supports social science research by PI-eligible Cornell faculty members and conferences that directly benefit Cornell faculty and students.
-For the Fall 2022 round there are four types of grants: CCSS research grants, CCSS super-department grants and School of Public Policy grants, CCSS-Roper Center grants, and CCSS conference grants.
+The CCSS Grant program supports social science research by PI-eligible Cornell faculty members and conferences that benefit Cornell faculty and students directly.
+For the Fall 2022 round, there are four types of grants: CCSS research grants, CCSS super-department grants and School of Public Policy grants, CCSS-Roper Center grants, and CCSS conference grants.
 All PI-eligible Cornell faculty in the social sciences are eligible to apply for these awards.
 Those that are not already an affiliate of the CCSS will be required to affiliate when they apply.

 CCSS Research Grants

 A primary goal is to fund research projects likely to lead to external funding.
 We are particularly interested in jump-starting research by junior faculty.
 We also support research by faculty teams spanning social science disciplines or units and interdisciplinary projects led or co-led by social scientists.
 Maximum award of $12,000.

 CCSS Special Topic for Fall 2022: Super-department and School of Public Policy Collaboration Grants